Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Results

-To further validate the generalization capability of our method, we construct a more challenging benchmark by using four unseen test domains (\textit{Pear Tree}, \textit{Zucchini}, \textit{Real Vineyard}, and \textit{Real Miscellaneous}).
+To further validate the generalization capability of our method, we construct a more challenging benchmark by using five unseen test domains (\textit{Pear Tree}, \textit{Zucchini}, \textit{Real Vineyard}, \textit{Real Miscellaneous} and \textit{VegAnn}).
 The models are trained and validated on all four datasets used for the previous benchmark.
-In this way, each model has been trained on at least a domain similar in shape and size to a target domain, informing the models about the principal geometric features of different plant types.
-Here the domain gap resides in visual differences and correlations between plants and backgrounds.
-The results are reported in Table \ref{tab:test}.
-Our method overcomes all state-of-the-art alternatives, as in the leave-one-out benchmark.
-The proposed solution retains the best performance on almost all the domains, except for \textit{Zucchini}, where the difference is really small.
-This result enforces previous considerations on the generalization ability of knowledge distillation without any additional layers or computations at inference time.
-As expected, thanks to the \textit{Generic Tree 2} source domain, all the models perform well on the \textit{Pear Tree} domain, despite its significant difference in shape from the other crops.
-An interesting aspect is that ERM obtains good results on all the crops being the second-best generalizing model in this benchmark.
-However, its performance on the \textit{Real Vineyard} domain is very low.
-While this is partially due to the dataset being very challenging, it also suggests a deeper investigation of the Sim2Real gap that will be addressed in future works.
-Indeed, the passage from synthetic to real crops further widens the existing domain gap between different crops and backgrounds.
+In this test, we also investigate the Sim-to-Real gap.
+The results are reported in Table \ref{tab:test}, where we also include the teachers' performance as an upper bound.
+Teacher IoU is lower for real datasets as they are more challenging and contain fewer samples.
+On average, our ensemble distillation methodology is 1.4\% better than the second-best compared solution (XDED), confirming the outcome of the previous benchmark.
+Moreover, our method retains the best performance on all real domains.
+This result enforces previous considerations on the generalization ability of KD without any additional layers or computation at inference time.
+ERM obtains acceptable results in all domains but is surpassed by a significant margin by other methods like IBN and ISW.
+These results suggest ERM and state-of-the-art DG methods suffer Sim2Real more than ours.
+Indeed, the change from synthetic to real crops further widens the domain gap between different crops and backgrounds.
 Another interesting insight can be found in the standard deviations, as our method obtains one of the smallest values.
-This result is particularly evident for real domains, where other methods report high variance.
-WildNet performs very badly on real samples while obtaining satisfactory results on synthetic ones.
+WildNet performs badly on \textit{Real Vineyard} and \textit{VegAnn} while obtaining satisfactory results on synthetic ones.
 Its small standard deviation suggests that the multiple training losses applied during training could have an over-regularizing effect on the process.
 On the contrary, our approach finds the best trade-off between regularization and learning.
+In the next section, we investigate the contribution of different elements to this result.